 The essence of the co-working space is to relieve residents from worrying about their own comfort.
 Everything is designed and done for you so that you can focus on your work.

-The main thing here is convenience and functionality: thoughtful layout and design of the room, good lighting, tables with built-in charging jacks so that you don’t have to look for a free outlet.
+The main thing here is convenience and functionality: thoughtful layout and design of the room, good lighting, and tables with built-in charging jacks so that you don’t have to look for a free outlet.
 Ideally, it is a space where nothing distracts from work tasks and there are separate areas for rest to relieve the brain and distractions.

 Excellent Internet Connection